What Is Comparative Theology? A Catholic Perspective on Interfaith Dialogue

 Second, the theologian must identify specific points of intersection—moments where the two traditions are wrestling with related questions, even if they arrive at different answers.
 You are not looking for surface similarities.
 You are looking for deep structural parallels: both traditions wrestling with the problem of human freedom and divine providence, or the relationship between transcendence and immanence, or the nature of how revelation works.

-Third, the theologian engages in what Clooney calls “theological exegesis”—a careful textual engagement where the resources of one tradition are brought into conversation with the other.
+Third, the theologian engages in careful comparative reading—a close textual engagement where the resources of one tradition are brought into conversation with the other.
 This is where the real work happens.
-A Catholic might read Augustine alongside Aquinas, but also read Augustine’s thought in the light of how an Orthodox theologian like Gregory of Nyssa addressed similar questions about the interior life and the nature of the soul.
-What does Augustine look like when read through an Orthodox lens?
+A Catholic might read Augustine alongside Aquinas, but also read Augustine’s thought in the light of how the Cappadocian Father Gregory of Nyssa addressed similar questions about the interior life and the nature of the soul.
+What does Augustine look like when read through a different patristic lens?
 What becomes visible that was not visible before?

 Fourth, the theologian must be willing to be changed by the encounter.
 This is the crucial step where comparative theology ceases to be merely intellectual and becomes genuinely theological.
 You are not engaging in comparative study simply to become more knowledgeable.
 You are engaging because you believe that the other tradition has something to teach you, that your understanding of your own faith will be deepened and refined by serious study of how another tradition addresses similar questions.

-This requires what Clooney calls a kind of theological humility—the recognition that one’s own tradition, however rich and true, is not exhaustive in its grasp of divine truth.
-The infinite God exceeds every human effort to systematize understanding of the divine nature.
-This does not mean that all traditions are equally true—comparative theology is not relativism.
-But it does mean that serious engagement with another tradition can reveal lacunae in one’s own thinking and open new possibilities for deeper understanding.
+This requires what Clooney calls a kind of theological humility—not the concession that one’s own tradition is wrong, but the recognition that the infinite God exceeds every human effort to systematize understanding of the divine nature.
+For a Catholic, this humility is grounded in the Church’s own teaching: the deposit of faith is complete, but our comprehension of it develops over time (Dei Verbum 8).
+This does not mean that all traditions are equally true—comparative theology is not relativism, and it presupposes firm commitment to one’s own tradition.
+But it does mean that serious engagement with another tradition can reveal dimensions of one’s own faith that had gone underappreciated.

 Examples of Comparative Theology